-- According to Population Reference Bureau (PRB), India will cross China’s population by 2024, and will emerge as the world’s most populous country.
+- According to the Population Reference Bureau (PRB), India will cross China’s population by 2024 and will emerge as the world’s most populous country.

 - Earlier, it was expected that India will cross China’s population by 2050.
-But the new report revealed that India’s population will cross China’s by 2024.
-India’s fertility rates are higher than China’s.
+But the new report revealed that India’s population will cross China’s by 2024 because India’s fertility rates are higher than China’s.

 - In India, the main cause of low living standards and growing unemployment is its overpopulation.

-- With growing population, it is very difficult for government to provide food, health services and employment to all citizens.
+- With a growing population, it is very difficult for the government to provide food, health services and employment to all citizens.

 - India is the first country in the world to start family planning program.
 In 1952, India started working on the goal of decreasing fertility rates.

 NPSF) was set up in 2004 to take measures on population stabilization.

 - India is a signatory of ‘Family Planning 2020‘, a global movement to give 12 crores more women access to contraceptives by 2020.

 - Due to widespread awareness programs, almost all married women in India are aware of the contraceptives and surgical sterilization.

 What still needs to be done: